mantil-io/example-excuses/README.md

 ## Web interface

-index.html page from project _public_ folder is availabe at root URL.
+_index.html_ page from project _/public_ folder is availabe at root URL.
 You can get root URL by:

 ```
-mantil env -u
+mantil env --url
 ```

 or open in the browser with this terminal command:
 ```
-open $(mantil env -u)
+open $(mantil env --url)
 ```

 ## Random excuse in terminal

-If you have yq tool in you terminal, this is use full one liner to be ready when some manager comes into room:
+If you have [jq](https://github.com/stedolan/jq) - terminal JSON processor, this is usefull one liner to be ready when some manager comes into room:

 ```
-watch -t -n 5 'curl -s -X POST $(mantil env -u)/excuses/random | yq -r .Excuse'
+watch -t -n 5 'curl -s -X POST $(mantil env -u)/excuses/random | jq -r .Excuse'
 ```